RichysHub/Typo_graphics/docs/source/design.rst

 This typewriter model doesn't have a ``1`` key, the ``l`` is used in substitute.
 Similarly, there is no key for ``!``.

-Some other characters that are missing can be made by overtyping, typing a character, moving the carriage back, and typing another.
+Some of the characters that are missing can be made by overtyping, typing a character, moving the carriage back, and typing another.
 To type a ``!``, one must first type ``'``, backspace, and overtype ``.``.

 .. figure:: ../../../Doc_Images/Exclamation.png
     :align: center

-    Exclamation mark from quote and full stop.
+    Exclamation mark from apostrophe and full stop.

 This got me interested in what other combinations exist.
 I tried to type out a few such combinations, but with 82 glyphs on the typewriter, attempting to type all would a large task.